PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-PSCore6-and-Windows-Modules.md

 Modules in the PowerShell Core `PSModulePath` are implicitly deemed compatible even if the manifest does not declare compatibility.
-A user who explicitly uses `Install-Module` within PowerShell Core 6 for those modules expect them to be available to PowerShell Core 6.
+A user who explicitly uses `Install-Module` within PowerShell Core 6 expect those modules to be available to PowerShell Core 6.

-### CompatiblePSEditions for system32
+### CompatiblePSEditions for Windows System32

-When we add the `system32` path to PowerShell Core's `PSModulePath`, we will use additional logic to validate that the module is compatible with PowerShell Core.
+When we add the `System32` path to PowerShell Core's `PSModulePath`, we will use additional logic to validate that the module is compatible with PowerShell Core.

 If the module manifest contains `CompatiblePSEditions` with value `Core`, then that module is treated as compatible.